 The only way to reduce your risk of suffering through a blackout is to store the solar power your system generates on-site.
 Doing so requires the installation of a solar battery backup system.
 This can add to the cost of going solar, but it does mean that your home will continue to run on electricity even when the rest of the neighborhood cannot.

-Solar Energy World Equipment is Battery-Ready
+Solar Energy World Equipment is Battery-Ready to end Power Outages

 How much does it cost to add battery storage to a solar system?
 Our solar battery storage system pricing varies depending upon how much power you would like available to you when the grid goes down, the type of solar panel brand you purchase or lease, the size of your solar system and several other factors.
 When you schedule a free solar evaluation with us, it includes a detailed cost benefit analysis so you can decide if adding storage to your installation would make economic sense for you.